mistermark/word-of-the-day/README.md

-# word-of-the-day
+# Word of the Day API

-Small Node app to display a "word of the day" with a submit form to add words
+Small Node app to display a "Word of the Day" with a submit form to add words with a defined language.

 ## Requirements